snrman1/Quiz_App/README.md

 ### Useful Resources

-- [Styled Components Documentation] (https://styled-components.com/docs) - This was very useful for learning how to style components in a modular and reusable way.
+- [Styled-Components Documentation](https://styled-components.com/docs) - This was very useful for learning how to style components in a modular and reusable way.
 - [React Documentation](https://react.dev/docs)- This is an excellent resource for understanding React.
 - [Redux Documentation](https://redux.js.org/docs) - This helped me to get a better grasp of state management in large applications.
 - [StackOverflow](https://stackoverflow.com) - This helped me to solve a problem with my state managment.